tainn/bzw/README.md

 ### Overwrite

+The output of running such a script is a `my_map.bzw` file, created in the same directory as the executable, which features the objects created during runtime.

 If `overwrite=True` is passed during object creation and a file with that name already exists in the working directory, the file is overwritten.
 Otherwise, a sequential number is appended, e.g. `my_map-02.bzw`, which is also the default behavior.